Cray-HPE/docs-csm/upgrade/1.2/Stage_2.md

 1. Log in to `ncn-m002` from outside the cluster.

+    > **NOTE:** Very rarely, a password hash for the root user that works properly on a SLES SP2 NCN is not recognized on a SLES SP3 NCN.
+If you cannot log in with your password, log in to `ncn-m002` from `ncn-m001` and use the `passwd` command to reset the password.
+Then log in using the CMN IP as directed below.
+Once `ncn-m001` has been upgraded, log in from `ncn-m002` and use the `passwd` command to reset the password.
+The other NCNs will have their passwords updated when NCN personalization is run in a subsequent step.

    `ssh` to the `bond0.cmn0`/CMN IP address of `ncn-m002`.

 1. Authenticate with the Cray CLI on `ncn-m002`.